rodrigo-fagundes/uda_mlengineer/projects/capstone/project_proposal.md

 ### Benchmark Model

-The benchmark model is the actual rating of rescues per inspection exclusively using the traditional resource placing strategies.
+There's no benchmark model available but the actual rating of rescues per inspection exclusively using the traditional resource placing strategies.
+Therefore, we'll split the data in two equal parts: a subset for training and validating, that will be used as the benchmark model, and another to test the model.

 ### Evaluation Metrics